North Korea test-fires ballistic missile

 In January, US and South Korean officials told CNN that North Korea might be readying two ICBMs for a test launch in the near future, though some analysts dispute how close Pyongang actually is to testing such a missile.

 But Ret.
 Lt.
-General Mark Hertling said Sunday's test would help the North Koreans improve their missile technology, and could help in their development of an ICBM.
+Gen. Mark Hertling said Sunday's test would help the North Koreans improve their missile technology, and could help in their development of an ICBM.

 "That's the goal of the North Korean politicians," he said.